DANTEMUKOSH/DANTEMUKOSH/Readme.md

  frontend, backend and controller. currently leaerning AI and robotics

-Long life goal .working as a data sciencitist.
+Long life goal .working as a data scientist

 contact
 twitter @cliffmkosh